 - After they have cooked down for a few minutes stir in the capers, olives, sugar and vinegar.

-- Toss in the roasted eggplant, then the swordfish.
+- Stir in the roasted eggplant.

 - Let sit at room temperature for 2-3 hours before serving in order to allow the flavors to mingle.

-Recipe Notes
+Recipe FAQs

 Swordfish caponata is served as antipasto; a side or main dish.
 Serve with plenty of fresh bread!